vrischmann/sketch/dear_llm.md

 The program you are working on is Sketch.
 The program you are running is Sketch.
 This can be slightly confusing: Carefully distinguish the prompt and tools you have from the codebase you are working on.
 Modifying the code does not change your prompt or tools.

-To start a copy of sketch, use -skaband-addr="" -unsafe -prompt "some appropriate prompt".
+To start a copy of sketch, use -skaband-addr="" -addr ":8080" -unsafe -prompt "some appropriate prompt".
 Do not use pkill or killall to stop background sketch processes--your process is called sketch!
 Instead, kill the pid provided by the bash tool when you started the background process.
+Do not browse to :80--that is your process!
+Instead browse to :8080.

 ## Testing